Super Vocal

-Super Vocal (声入人心男团), is a Chinese mainland bel canto quartet with a line-up consisting of Ju Hongchuan, Cai Chengyu, Gao Tianhe and Tong Zhuo.
+Super Vocal (声入人心男团), is a Chinese bel canto quartet with a line-up consisting of Ju Hongchuan, Cai Chengyu, Gao Tianhe and Tong Zhuo.

 The music label Decca announced the official formation of the first Chinese male bel canto group named "Super Vocal” at the Decca 90 Anniversary Event.
 The celebration took place December 4, 2019 at the Beijing National Centre for the Performing Arts.
 The group was disbanded in June 2020 due to Tong Zhuo and Gao Tianhe's scandals.